B. Betty, RN

 Mountains, like despair, cannot be conquered.
 They are instead given reverence, as both will indiscriminately take you down without caring how strong or weak you think you or those around you are.
 You can only summit mountains and despair with fortitude and grace.
 You will remember standing with your face in the wind, breathless with weariness, fearful that your pride in that moment will jinx your descent back down to where you started.
 You will tremble, buckling at times to your knees with a deep appreciation of making it.
 You will remember those who helped you along the way and understand that they may not reach the top.

 My tears fall heavily.
-They are solitary tears, falling only onto my own flaccid, open palmed hands.
+They are solitary tears, falling this time onto my own flaccid, open palmed hands.
 I watch them slowly make their way down my fingers, to fall away and be absorbed by the smooth cotton case on my pillow.